 We are all entrepreneurs and leaders of Me, Inc., after all.
 And, most of us have experienced the struggle at some point.

-If you have ever attempted to take initiative, start something, or deliver something, you have definitely experienced the struggle.
+And, if you have ever attempted to take initiative, start something, or ship something, you have definitely experienced the struggle.

 Once the romance of starting something new goes away, the struggle usually takes over.

 The hard part about the struggle is that it is something you almost always have to face yourself.

 It is our customised mental strength regime, we just don’t know it.

 Yes, they often tend to be first world problems but that does not make them any less difficult.

 Problems that test mental strength are often the hardest of them all.

 Depression and mental illnesses hit human beings regardless of their socioeconomic status.